 - Support development team with queries as necessary (mailing lists, holiday card list, targeted appeals, etc.)

-All other duties and responsibilities as assigned by the Chief Development Officer (10%)
+All other duties and responsibilities as assigned by the Director of Advancement Services (10%)

 - Excellent quantitative analysis and strategic thinking skills.

 - Strong customer service orientation.

 - Strong organizational, written, oral, presentation and interpersonal skills.